Matherunner/hldoc/source/damage.rst

 ~~~~~~~

 Gibbing monsters in Half-Life is inherently fun from a gameplay point of view,
 but it can be critical for speedrunning as well.

-TODO
+Due to the narrow corridors commonly found in Half-Life and its mods, killing monsters are sometimes necessary to allow uninterrupted passages.
+However, killing is not enough, as the dying monster tends to leave behind a large invisible obstruction for about one second.
+Gibbing instantly deletes any obstruction posed to the player.

 A damage may contain flags to indicate how it gibs monsters.
 These flags are
 ``DMG_NEVERGIB`` and ``DMG_ALWAYSGIB``.
 The names are self-explanatory.
 When the